Knowledge-Guided Biomarker Identification for Label-Free Single-Cell RNA-Seq Data: A Reinforcement Learning Perspective: Proposed Methodology

 Gene agents will decide whether to select or discard their corresponding gene in each iteration by policy network.
 By combining those decisions, we can obtain the selection in the current iteration, given as $\mathcal{A}_t = \{a^i_t\}_{i=1}^n$.
 Meanwhile, the coarse boundary can be refined by $\tilde{G}\xrightarrow{\mathcal{A}_t}G_t$, where $G_t$ is the selected subset in $t$-th iteration.
-As illustrated in Figure~\ref{fig:framework}, we designed the reward function from two perspectives: to \textit{select fewer biomarkers} and \textit{preserve higher biological differential}.
+As illustrated in Figure~\ref{fig:framework}, we designed the reward function from two perspectives:

-\textbf{Higher Biological Differential.} Visualization analysis is widely employed to explore the biological significance of single-cell transcriptomic data~\cite{pont2019single}.
+\textbf{Biological Distinctiveness.} Visualization analysis is widely employed to explore the biological significance of single-cell transcriptomic data~\cite{pont2019single}.
 To mimic this progress, the first part of the reward function evaluates biological differentials by leveraging normalized mutual information (NMI).
 In each step, the model first clusters the cells with the expression of the currently selected gene and assigns a pseudo-label $\hat{y}$ to each cell.
 Then, the reward estimator will obtain the biological differential reward by $\hat{y}$:

 where $I(X[G_t]; \hat{y})$ denotes the mutual information between the selected gene expression on each cell $X[G_t]$ and the pseudo labels $\hat{y}$. $H(X[G_t])$ and $H(\hat{y})$ are the entropies of $X[G_t]$ and $\hat{y}$, respectively.
 These metrics reward gene agents for an unsupervised spatial separation understanding between and within each cluster.